emericg/toolBLEx/README.md

 ##### Linux

+Bluetooth driver support might be a little shaky...

 ##### macOS

 Starting with macOS 11, the application will ask you for permission to use Bluetooth.
 You can learn more on Apple [developer website](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothalwaysusagedescription).

 ##### Windows

+Bluetooth driver support might be a little shaky...

 #### Third party projects used by toolBLEx